eradiate/eradiate/docs/generate/templates/srf.rst

     The following datasets are processed to minimize the amount of computation performed for parts of the spectrum that will result in a low contribution to the final measure.
-Data are processed to keep the total integral of the SRF equal to at least 99.9% of that in the raw data.
 All data are also padded with a leading and trailing zero.

-    The data processing method might still yield a dataset with long tails with values close to zero with a very low contribution to the final result.
+    The default data processing method, which keeps the total integral of the SRF equal to at least 99.9% of that in the raw data, might still yield a dataset with long tails with values close to zero with a very low contribution to the final result.
 The  data is regularly revisited and optimized based on feedback from the development team and users.
-We encourage users to visualize the SRF data before using them to make sure that the data are processed to their liking.
+We strongly advise users to visualize the SRF data before using them to make sure that the data are processed to their liking.
+If necessary, Eradiate ships an SRF processing toolbox
+    (see :doc:`/tutorials/howto/srf_filtering/srf_filtering`).

     Raw data are also available, using a ``-raw`` suffix to the dataset ID (*e.g.* ``sentinel_3b-slstr-5-raw``).